AakankshaBaid/causal-inference-campaign-incrementality-v1/campaign-incrementality github/README.md

 | What we needed to break even | **+3.9%** |
 | **Return on spend** | **0.80x** |

-**The campaign lost money — just.
-And looking only at participating hotels would have called it a clear win.**
+**The campaign did not pay back.
+Measuring only the participating hotels would have called it a clear win.**

 Two numbers explain why, and both point to the same fix:

-- **91% of the discount went to people already buying.** Of $14.8M given away, $13.5M went to customers who would have booked anyway.
+- **91% of the discount went to customers already buying.** Of $14.8M given away, $13.5M went to customers who would have booked anyway.
+The biggest cost lever isn't discount depth, it's who qualifies.
 - **The deal converted existing visitors, it didn't attract new ones.** Conversion rose 8.5%; traffic rose only 0.9%.
+The campaign converted demand that had already arrived.

-**The recommendation: change who gets the deal, not how big the deal is.** Cutting the sales we steal from ourselves by just a quarter turns this campaign profitable.
+**The recommendation: narrow eligibility rather than deepen discounts, and screen campaigns against their break-even lift before committing spend.** Cutting the sales we cannibalise from ourselves by just a quarter, turns this campaign profitable.

 ---

 ## Business Problem

-- We discount heavily every year, and reported sales lift includes business that would have arrived anyway
+- Promotional campaigns commit significant discount and media spend, but reported lift includes demand that would have arrived anyway
-- Campaigns run during busy seasons, so simple before-and-after comparison measures the calendar, not the campaign
+- Campaigns run during seasonal peaks, so simple before-and-after comparison measures the calendar, not the campaign
 - We can't run a clean A/B test — partners sign up contractually, and a price cut is visible to everyone
-- **Campaigns run in every market at once**, so there is no untouched market to compare against
+- **Campaigns run in every market at once**, so there is no untreated market to compare against
-- A sale won from our own hotel down the road looks identical to new business in every standard report
+- Sales won from a competing property on our same platform look identical to new demand in every standard report

 **The decision this supports:** how deep should the next promotion discount, who should be eligible, and should it run at all?